awwad/depresolve/README.md

 The purpose of this project is to investigate the problem of package dependency conflict resolution for the Python Package Index (PyPI) and for pip.

-As written, it employs a modified pip fork I'm tagging 8.0.0.dev0seb, available at https://github.com/awwad/pip on branch "develop".
+_s_retrieve_deps_via_pip.py employs a modified pip fork I'm tagging 8.0.0.dev0seb, available at https://github.com/awwad/pip on branch "develop".

 Currently, it employs (and expects) a local bandersnatch'd mirror of PyPI.